r-weber/Mozambique-Weather-6640-/README.md

   5. tests correlation between rainfall, temperature, and humidity
   6. Makes attempt at modeling all variables together

-  Malaria Report: Final report in the form of a pdf.
+  ### Final Malaria Report: Final report in the form of a pdf.
 All writing and graphs are my own.

   Collaborators: Chong Kim, Charlie Carpenter, Melissa Wilson